 The Face Shop Chia Seed Sebum control moisture cream

-This cream is actually a lightweight gel that claims to keep sebum at bay.
-The gel texture was pretty cool, helping to keep it a lightweight moisturizer.
-It spreads easily and feels very cooling against the face, leaving a “wet” look until it dries down after a few minutes.
+This is a lightweight gel that claims to keep sebum at bay.
+The gel texture is pretty cool, helping to make it a lightweight moisturizer.
+It spreads easily and feels cooling against the face, leaving a “wet” look until it dries down after a few minutes.

 My routine is already pretty moisturizing, so I used this in place of my normal heavy cream that keeps my skin protected against the winter weather.
 Because it was so light it definitely kept my shine down, but the dry spots of my face were kept moisturized.
 I was surprised!
 Especially considering the fact that, like most gel formulas, it contains a fair amount of alcohol.